sharp-00/Solar-Activity-Space-Weather-Monitoring-System/README.md

 | Kp Index (historic) | [GFZ Potsdam](https://www-app3.gfz-potsdam.de/kp_index/Kp_ap_Ap_SN_F107_since_1932.txt) | 1932–present | 3-hourly, downloaded once |
 | Kp Index (recent) | [NOAA SWPC](https://services.swpc.noaa.gov/products/noaa-planetary-k-index.json) | Last ~7 days | Re-fetched on every refresh |

-### Why two Kp sources?

-The NOAA real-time JSON only provides the most recent ~7 days.
-For long-term analysis the GFZ (German Research Centre for Geosciences) maintains a definitive archive of all Kp values since 1932 in a single text file.
-The pipeline downloads the GFZ file once, then on each `--refresh` run overlays the latest NOAA readings on top.
-This gives a continuous 3-hourly Kp series from 1932 to today without re-downloading 90 years of data every time.

----

 ## Data Flow